Writing & Project Support by Susan A. Knight

 Regardless of how someone appears in public, you don't know the issues they're facing privately or what they may be going through.
 If someone is dealing with family issues, or in the midst of financial difficulties, that's likely where their primary focus will be.
 Meeting new people and building new friendships is likely the last the thing on their mind, as they simply don't have the time or emotional energy for it.

-The bottom line is, we don't have the full story on someone else's life, and we rarely know all that's going on behind the scene.
+The bottom line is, we don't have the full story on someone else's life, and we rarely know all that's going on behind the scenes.
 There can be plenty going on that we don't know about and would never guess at.
 Therefore, if someone pulls back, seems standoffish, or doesn't reciprocate when you try to reach out to them, press pause before reacting.
 Don't rush to take things personally and hold off from jumping to any conclusions.
 It's quite possible that the person's response actually has little or nothing to do with you, but rather is reflective of where they happen to be at in their own life at this point in time.

 0 Comments